The 70611 zip code in Lake Charles tops our ranking of the most affordable places to live in Louisiana.

 9. Houma

-Houma's 70360 zip code sneaks into the top ten of Louisiana's most affordable places to live.
+Houma's 70360 zip code is one of Louisiana's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about Houma